 They are taller, larger and can even be configured into a row or small tunnel.

 Pails, drums, buckets, barrels, boxes, or the like are used in order to make these bells or buckets.

 There is basically no difference between a big snail collar with a lid and a garden bell.

-Normally, snail collars are smaller, but if you make them yourself you can make them larger.,
+Usually, snail collars are smaller, but if you make them yourself, you can make them larger.

 In the case of garden bells, on the other hand, the edge does not matter because they normally stay closed.